Patrick Jackson's personal web page

 His web contributions accumulate crime and criminal justice information in The Redwood Highway, which includes SuperCell, California's crime control superhero, along with the Sonoma County Justice Profile, which is used a great deal by local citizens.
 More recently he created the Pacific Crime Blog, an attempt to bring attention to crime issues distinctive to the Western Region of the U.S.

 At present he is involved in several projects:

-- a quantitative, ten year followup study of offenders using event history analysis
+- a quantitative, ten year followup study of youthful offenders

-- research on the role of animal assisted therapy and mentoring in reducing delinquency and adult crime
+- research on the role of animal assisted therapy in traumatized youth populations

-- using qualitative research strategies to develop restorative justice interventions for young offenders
+- using quantitative research procedures to to help develop restorative justice interventions for young offenders

 - a comparative study of the role of evidence in sentencing.

-At SSU he teaches classes in criminology, juvenile delinquency and juvenile justice, research methods, media and crime, corrections, and the department's capstone course in CCJS.
+At SSU he has taught classes in criminology, juvenile delinquency and juvenile justice, research methods, media and crime, corrections, and the department's capstone course in CCJS.
 He has also worked closely with local, Sonoma County, state and federal agencies to develop and professionalize the CCJS Department's internship program.

-Currently he is a member if the Institutional Review Board for the Protection of Human Subjects and has recently served on the School of Social Science Reappointment, Tenure and Promotion committee, the Degree Audit Task Force, Peer Review Committee, and others.
+Currently he is Chair of the Institutional Review Board for the Protection of Human Subjects at SSU and has recently served on the School of Social Science Reappointment, Tenure and Promotion committee, the Degree Audit Task Force, Peer Review Committee, and others.
 He served as department chair for a decade and returned to teaching full time in Fall of 2010.